-- (a) If a grievance has not been resolved following the preceding steps of the Grievance Procedure, the grievance shall be referred to a Joint Grievance Panel (JGP), unless one of the parties to the grievance serves notice of an intention to bypass the JGP in favour of referring the matter directly to arbitration. - (b) In the event a party serves notice of an intention to bypass the Joint Grievance Panel, the matter shall be referred to arbitration within 10 days (excluding Saturdays, Sundays, and holidays) of such notice being served. - (c) Such Joint Grievance Panel will consist of two appointees of the Employer and two appointees of the Union.
+- (a) The Parties are committed to resolution of grievances and issues at earliest possible time.
+No grievance will be conveyed to arbitration before the parties have attempted to resolve the matter informally by providing the relevant facts, documentation and discussing the details of the issue.
+If a party to a dispute refuses to attempt resolution, provide facts and documentation, or refuses to cooperate in dealing with a grievance, the other party can move to arbitration. - (b) If a grievance has not been resolved following the preceding steps of the Grievance Procedure, the grievance shall be referred to a Joint Grievance Panel (JGP), unless one of the parties to the grievance serves notice of an intention to bypass the JGP in favour of referring the matter directly to arbitration. - (c) In the event a party serves notice of an intention to bypass the Joint Grievance Panel, the matter shall be referred to arbitration within 10 days (excluding Saturdays, Sundays, and holidays) of such notice being served. - (d) Such Joint Grievance Panel will consist of two appointees of the Employer and two appointees of the Union.
 No person shall be appointed who has a direct personal interest in the subject matter of the grievance, and/or has had a direct personal involvement in earlier attempts to settle the grievance.
-No representative of/spokesman for the Union or for the subject Registered Employers' Organization shall be appointed.

-- (d) The Joint Grievance Panel shall hold a hearing in to the matter within ten (10) days (excluding Saturdays, Sundays, and holidays) of being appointed and shall issue their recommendation forthwith, but in any event within three days (excluding Saturdays, Sundays, and holidays) of the date the hearing was held. - (e) Each of the parties shall advise the other, within five (5) days of receipt of the recommendation (excluding Saturdays, Sundays, and holidays), as to whether they accept or reject the recommendation. - (f) In the event the parties to the grievance accept the recommendation of the JGP, the grievance shall accordingly be resolved, and the parties shall implement the recommendation within ten (10) days (excluding Saturdays, Sundays, and holidays), or in any event in accordance with such other implementation schedule as may be included in the JGP recommendations. - (g) In the event either Party determines that it is not prepared to accept the recommendation of the JGP, either Party shall then refer the matter to Arbitration within ten (10) days (excluding Saturdays, Sundays, and holidays) of the receipt of the JGP recommendations. - (h) No lawyers shall be permitted to participate in the JGP proceedings. - 18.05 If the complaint is not settled following the preceding steps of the Grievance procedure, it shall be referred to an Arbitration Board within the time limits set out in 18.04(b) or 18.04(g) above; by mutual consent of the parties this time limit may be extended.
+No representative of/spokesman for the Union or for the subject Registered Employers' Organization shall be appointed. - (e) The Joint Grievance Panel shall hold a hearing in to the matter within ten (10) days (excluding Saturdays, Sundays, and holidays) of being appointed and shall issue their recommendation forthwith, but in any event within three days (excluding Saturdays, Sundays, and holidays) of the date the hearing was held. - (f) Each of the parties shall advise the other, within five (5) days of receipt of the recommendation (excluding Saturdays, Sundays, and holidays), as to whether they accept or reject the recommendation. - (g) In the event the parties to the grievance accept the recommendation of the JGP, the grievance shall accordingly be resolved, and the parties shall implement the recommendation within ten (10) days (excluding Saturdays, Sundays, and holidays), or in any event in accordance with such other implementation schedule as may be included in the JGP recommendations. - (h) In the event either Party determines that it is not prepared to accept the recommendation of the JGP, either Party shall then refer the matter to

+Arbitration within ten (10) days (excluding Saturdays, Sundays, and holidays) of the receipt of the JGP recommendations.

+(i) No lawyers shall be permitted to participate in the JGP proceedings.

+18.05 If the complaint is not settled following the preceding steps of the Grievance procedure, it shall be referred to an Arbitration Board within the time limits set out in 18.04(b) or 18.04(g) above; by mutual consent of the parties this time limit may be extended.
 The Arbitration Board shall be comprised on one (1) member appointed by the Employer, one (1) by the Union and a neutral Chairperson by its members.
 Each party shall bear the expense of their appointee.